Multi-Instance Performance

 ensures that the management plane for each instance is entirely independent of the other instances.

 Instance creation relies on Cisco's Firepower Extensible Operating System (FXOS) to allow the administrator to create multiple FTD logical devices on the Firepower 4100 and 9300 series appliances running FXOS version 2.4 or higher.
-Provisioning FTD logical devices on 3100 series appliances is provided through a single-management solution via Firewall Management Center FMC.
+Provisioning FTD logical devices on 3100 and 4200 series appliances is provided through a single-management solution via Firewall Management Center FMC.

 The logical device creation process remains the same as the previous FXOS software versions.
 What changes is that while creating an FTD logical device, the administrator chooses whether to create a "native instance" or a "container instance."

 An FTD native instance is installed on the appliance(s) bare-metal hardware using all available resources.
 Therefore, customers migrating FTD logical devices from older FXOS versions will migrate to a native instance type of logical device.
+For appliances where Multi-Instance is supported, this is the default configuration.

 On the other hand, a container instance doesn't consume all the available hardware resources on the appliance.
 Instead, it only consumes the hardware resources that the administrator specifies.